 This was actually my first time being in the UK, but there wasn’t anything very British about it.

 I purposely stopped for a nice view of a British beach on Cyprus, but Cyprus’ main highway goes right through the UK portion with no indication at all.
 So you could go through a new country without even knowing.
-I am not sure what will happen with this with Brexit though.
+I am not sure what happened with this with Brexit though.

 It’s hard to dislike views with blue water like that.